 Climate change is a new reality, and rather than asking how we got here, our program will examine the ways renewable energy and ecologically-informed visual art can be deployed to influence this new reality.
 Using the lenses of science, we’ll examine the potential of solar and wind technologies we can adopt to mitigate and adapt to climate change.
 By engaging in printmaking, traditional and contemporary aesthetics, we’ll explore artistic visions and responses to climate change.
 With a commitment to equity and inclusion, we’ll analyze the ways science, fine art, energy consumption, and climate change impact people differently depending on countries of origin, geographic regions, and socio-economic class.

-This first-year program offers a general introduction to theory and practice in science and visual art with an emphasis on energy and climate change for students interested in any of these studies.
+This program offers a general introduction to theory and practice in science and visual art with an emphasis on energy and climate change for students interested in any of these studies.
 Learning activities will include physics labs, lectures, seminars, and studio printmaking (copper etching).
 Physics topics will be covered at the introductory, algebra-based college level.
 Introductory etching requires no prior artistic experience or drawing skill, but does require the ability to learn precise technical processes that are similar to scientific experiments, and to work in a lively community studio alongside other learners.

 Students will develop skills in critical thinking, interdisciplinary problem-solving, hands-on experimentation, and experience some of the practices scientists and artists have in common.
 Readings/seminars will address climate change in the context of physics, energy systems, art appreciation, as well as systems of privilege and equitable practices.
 Because the program emphasizes hands-on learning in labs and studios, students should anticipate about 35 – 40 hours of work each week including: class meetings, lab work, studio work, and reading to prepare for lectures, labs, studios and seminars.